ynx0/graph-store-documentation/3_validator_walkthrough.md

   <img src="images/image3.png"/>
 </p>

-The root graph represents the whole links collection.
-Every link entry is a child node of this graph.
-Every link entry is made up of:
+The root graph represents the whole Links collection.
+Every Links entry is a child node of this graph.
+Every Links entry is made up of:
 - The link and its description
 - A comments section